A heat dome will send temperatures into the triple-digits across the West as fires burn - KESQ

 Residents were ordered to evacuate over the weekend as the fire – initially fueled by gusty winds and dry, hot conditions – threatened communities.

-Firefighters gained an upper hand as winds eased Sunday and Monday and the blaze was 85% contained by Tuesday morning, according to the California Department of Forestry and Fire Protection.
+Firefighters gained an upper hand as winds eased Sunday and Monday and the blaze was 90% contained by Tuesday morning, according to CAL Fire.

 Evacuation warnings were lifted Monday evening as containment increased, according to CAL Fire.
 Officials urged residents to remain vigilant and be ready for potential changes to the fire risk level.